Entrance of Malta National Aquarium with octopus mural on glass facade.

 Get your booking confirmed instantly

-Get entry tickets to the largest aquarium in the Maltese Islands, Malta National Aquarium, home to an assortment of over 250 species.
+Experience entry into the largest aquarium on the Maltese Islands with your Malta National Aquarium Tickets, showcasing over 250 species.

-Fun fact: The anchor in the ‘Roman Times’ shipwreck is a replica of the original one, believed to be used by St. Paul himself during his voyage to Malta.
+Did you know?
+The anchor displayed at ‘Roman Times’ is a faithful reproduction believed to have been used by St. Paul during his voyage.

 Entry to Malta National Aquarium